 Identity and Behaviors in the Presence of Social Mobility Barriers

 Abstract: Do social mobility barriers matter to explain the systematic lower outcomes of marginalized communities?
 I approach the question theoretically, developing a model of identity transmission, with the presence of entry and exit costs.
 The intensity of identity of minority agents influence their compliance to the community prescribed behavior, which obstacles the undertaking of actions that are beneficial to one's well-being.
 Firstly, agents maximizes their intensity of identity.
 The results suggest that the higher the share of individuals going against the prescribed behavior, the lower will be the optimal intensity.
 Social mobility barriers mitigate this effect, with exit costs having a more important role in influencing the choice of the agents.
 For sufficiently high levels of social mobility barriers, the totality of the individuals will follow the community norm.
-Regarding the parental choice of behavior transmission, in the absence of social mobility barriers, the effort depends both on the actual share of agents that undertake the same action and on the expected future composition of the community.
+Regarding the parental choice of behaviour transmission, in the absence of social mobility barriers, the effort depends both on the actual share of agents that undertake the same action and on the expected future composition of the community.
 With the introduction of mobility costs, the optimal effort of socialization is systematically lower, leading faster to the corner solution for which all the agents follow the community norm and do not undertake any effort.

-Health-Seeking Responses to Malaria under National Control Policies: Evidence from Burkina Faso
+Behavioural Responses to Malaria under National Control Policies: Evidence from Burkina Faso

 Does social exclusion influence health disparities?
 Comparative analysis of Roma and non-Roma communities in the Balkans, with Laetitia Duval (CES) and Nathan Green (UCL)